 The carrying value of capitalized software is dependent on the ability to recover its value through future revenue from the sale of the software.
 At each balance sheet date, the unamortized capitalized costs of a software product are compared with the net realizable value of that product.
 The net realizable value is the estimated future gross revenues from that product reduced by the estimated future costs of completing and disposing of that product, including the costs of performing maintenance and client support required to satisfy our responsibility at the time of sale.
 The amount by which the unamortized capitalized costs of a software product exceed the net realizable value of that asset is written off.
-If we determine in the future that the value of the capitalized software to its recoverable value may be recorded as a charge to earnings.
+If we determine in the future that the value of the capitalized software could not be recovered, a write-down of the value of the capitalized software to its recoverable value may be recorded as a charge to earnings.